 2018 Fendt 930 £108,665

 2019 Fendt 724

-The newest tractors up for grabs was a brace of immaculate Fendt 724s.
+The newest tractors up for grabs were two immaculate Fendt 724s.
 These sought-after machines still had the luxury of a two-year/4,000-hour warranty intact, with an April 2019 registration date.

 They were pretty much identical, both sporting Profi-Plus spec with Novatel guidance, a 156-litres/min hydraulic pump, front linkage and five spools.

-Unsurprisingly, bidding was keen, and the eventual price for both machines ran into six figures.
+Unsurprisingly, bidding was keen, and the eventual price for both machines ran well into six figures.

 2019 Fendt 724 (1,708 hours) £114,330